Delors/DJ/Readme.md

-# Dictionary Transformation and Generation aka `Dictionary Juggling` (DJ)
+# Dictionary Transformation and Generation for Password Recovery aka `Dictionary Juggling` (DJ)

-Processes the entries of a dictionary by applying one to multiple user-definable transformations, extractions,  filtering or generating operations.
+Processes the entries of a _base_ dictionary by applying one to multiple user-definable transformations, extractions,  filtering or generating operations.
-Basically, DJ enables the trivial definition of user-defineable transformation pipelines.
+Basically, DJ enables the trivial definition of user-defineable transformation pipelines to generate dictionaries useable for password recovery.

 ## Installation